swairshah/InputMCP/README.md

-create.ts     → Launches the Electron window and normalises specs server.ts     → MCP server definition for the `collect_input` tool scripts/      → Ad-hoc utilities (`test-input.ts` for manual runs) arch_todo.md → Proposed architectural improvements and backlog
+create.ts     → Launches the Electron window and normalises specs server.ts     → MCP server definition for the `collect_input` tool scripts/      → Ad-hoc utilities (`test-input.ts` for manual runs)
 ```

 ### Development Workflow
 - Modify the renderer in `ui/renderer.ts` and module files under `ui/modules/`.
 - Add new input kinds by extending `shared/types.ts` and branching inside `mount*Module` helpers.
 - When iterating on the UI, run `bun run create` (or `npx tsx scripts/test-input.ts image`) to open a live window with the current spec.
-- Keep `arch_todo.md` in sync when architectural issues are addressed.

 ## License
 MIT